SHORTLIST

 • Tikal National Park - Archaeological site (Entrance fee, Guide & Transport).

-• Antigua - Leader-led orientation walk.
+• Antigua - Leader-led Orientation Walk.

 • Copan - Guided visit to Archaeological site.